leoventuroso/leoventuroso.github.io/_pages/about.md

 Data Science - MsC Student in the Digital Commons Lab.
 Fondazione Bruno Kessler, Italy Trained as neuroscientist, I am now working as software developer and data scientist in the RD unit at AlmaViva Spa.

-In AlmaViva I'm working in a remote rehabilitation project involving eye-tracking technology.
+Specifically, I'm working in a remote rehabilitation project involving eye-tracking technology.
-On the other hand, my current thesis project focuses on designing and implementing a geospatial analysis tool for sustainable mobility and traffic stress related assessment.
+While in FBK my current thesis project focuses on designing and implementing a geospatial analysis tool for sustainable mobility and traffic stress related assessment.

 In my spare time I love to read, write and climb (both boulder and lead).
 I occasionally carve wood and make mugo schnapps.